Connecting young people to wild places

-The Pam & George Wendt Foundation (formerly the OARS Foundation) was created by veteran outfitter, OARS, with the vision to connect young people to one of the world’s greatest resources—our natural environment.
+The Pam & George Wendt Foundation (formerly the OARS Foundation) was created by veteran outfitter, OARS, with the vision to connect young people to one of the world’s greatest resources—our wild places.
 By partnering with OARS, the Foundation has access to river rafting permits, skilled guides and a multi-use camping facility in California.

-The Pam & George Wendt Foundation provides meaningful guided river rafting and outdoor adventure experiences for under-served youth and young adults.
+The Pam & George Wendt Foundation provides meaningful guided river rafting and outdoor adventure experiences for under-resourced youth and young adults.
 Our goal is to provide access to the outdoors in order to help foster the next generation of environmental stewards and active outdoor enthusiasts.
-We believe that outdoor adventures can empower young people and inspire them to discover a deeper appreciation for our rivers and environment.
+We believe that outdoor adventures can empower young people, promote personal well-being, and inspire them to discover a deeper appreciation for our rivers and environment.

 With the overwhelming prevalence of screen-time and restrictions on outdoor play in many of our urban areas, access to wild and natural places is becoming more difficult.
 We hope to provide the space and the resources that enable the next generation to explore the value of nature in their lives and in their developing world view.
 Most importantly, we also want our participants to have fun—as a wilderness experience has the power to inspire, give cause for action and lead to an active, outdoor lifestyle that remains rewarding throughout one’s entire life.

 Since 2015 the Pam & George Wendt Foundation has provided subsidized outdoor adventure experiences for more that 2000 under-resourced youth.

 Since 2009, the Foundation has run dozens of successful trips in the communities we serve, consisting of programs for elementary schools and high schools, universities, and various other youth and young adult organizations.